 There are plenty of things to do when considering the variety of events at the Students’ Union and in Guildford, and there are many events in London, which is only 40 minutes away by train.

-When my course ends, I’m planning on doing a PhD at Surrey, which I found out about at a PhD fair run by the Department of Physics.
+When my course ends, I’m planning on doing a PhD at Surrey, which I found out about at a PhD fair.
 My research will be related to how quantum dynamics affect fusion reactions in stellar environments.